NestScale Blog

 Step 1: Create a conversion action in Google Ads

-• Access your Google Ads account.
-There, head to the Measurement tab go to Conversions.
+Access your Google Ads account.
+There, head to Goals > Conversions

-• Once there, click on the + New conversion action at the top of the page.
+Once there, click on add New conversion action at the top of the page.

-• Here, you can choose the kind of conversion you want to track.
-Click on Website
+Here, you can choose the kind of conversion you want to track.
+In this case, we want to track on our Website

-• Scroll down to the bottom of the page to the Create conversion actions manually using code box.
-Click on the + Add a conversion action manually to start setting it up.
+Scroll down to the bottom of the page to the Create conversion actions manually using code box.
+Click on Add a conversion action manually to start setting it up.

 Step 2: Add Google Tag to your Shopify store